Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - Script will try detect current status and propose mount / umount action.
 Mounted containr will try umount, unmounted - mount with passphrase request.

 * Can i use raw devices or partitions like /dev/sdh or /dev/sdg2 instead of file ?
   - Yes.
-But script allow this only for unmounted partitions; Work with mounted partitions can be so dangerous and checked additionally.
-At your own risk; I tested and this work normally.
+But script allow this only for unmounted partitions, not included in active RAID / LVM / ZFS structures; Work with mounted partitions so destructive and denied by safety checks in script.
+At your own risk anyway; I tested this on Fedora and Ubuntu and this work normally.

 * What is method make_loops ?
   - This method for some old or livecd systems, where loopback devices not created at boot.